tkrclient/pygames-chat/README.md

 - Chatrooms easy to add or remove using data/chatrooms.txt
 - Only ONE external library needed, which is the websocket itself (picows)

+## fyi
+made with mypy for static typing

 ## If using reverse proxy and want to block ip addresses for spam:
 Put this config in your reverse proxy for this python script to read the header's forwarded client's ip address.